 Since 2009, York Circle has showcased the ideas and research being generated by York University’s community.
 Topics come from every faculty and have included discussions around gender issues, brain function, mental health, international aid, sports injuries, financial policy and many more evolving subjects.
 Learn more about our past lectures and the distinguished speakers who presented them, and then sign up to hear about our upcoming presentations.

+Join The York Circle!
 Membership is free!
-Once you’ve joined, we’ll invite you to each event where you can:
+Once you’ve joined, we’ll invite you to each event where you can learn about current research on key topics from York’s professors.

 Please note: Current students and faculty of York are not eligible to join The York Circle but can attend as a guest of a registered member.